 The exhibition 'Chronorama Redux' is supported by SAINT LAURENT.

 Curator: Matthieu Humery, Advisor of Photography for Pinault Collection

 Palazzo Grassi is open every day, except on Tuesday, from 10 am to 7 pm.
 Last entry at 6 pm.
 Punta della Dogana is temporarily closed.

-One admission ticket to visit the exhibitions at Palazzo Grassi:
+Admission ticket to visit the exhibition at Palazzo Grassi:

 Full price: €15